Vantiq/vantiq-extension-sources/CSVSource/README.md

 * **segment** : number of CSV lines on the current segment
 * **lines** : the json buffer itself . where the key values are used from the schema definition .

+## Running the example
+the file the `/src/test/resource/ejesmall.csv` is aligned with the sample application , its content will be insert to the `csvInputLines` type exists in the Vantiq application.

+once you copy it to the input folder , default is `d:/tmp/csv` , the extension service will send the file in multiple segments , the app will save those in a type.

 ## Error Messages

 parsing CSV errors originating from the source will always have the code be the fully-qualified class name with a small descriptor